 Evaluation materials allowing for assessing participants’ knowledge and competences.

 This learning kit will be composed of some already existing OERs, and some other specifically created by the project team.

 A serious game

-DoCENT will a game platform which allows for developing skills through a role-play simulation using autonomous agents as virtual interlocutors (3D bots).
-The game will be organized into different scenarios, each one independent from the others, in which users will play a teacher interacting with various students (virtual agents).
-The interaction aims to provide a realistic experience of the organization and management of a real classroom related to digital creative competences.
-Teacher educators will learn how to manage classroom and interact with students following creative pedagogies.
+DoCENT will have a game platform which allows for developing skills through a role-play simulation using autonomous agents as virtual interlocutors (3D bots).
+The game will be organised into different scenarios, each one independent from the others, in which users will play a teacher interacting with various students (virtual agents).
+The interaction aims to provide a realistic experience of the organisation and management of a real classroom related to digital creative competences.
+Teacher educators will learn how to manage the classroom and interact with students following creative pedagogies.